oitcode/samarium/README.md

 - CRM
 - Invoicing

+## Server requirements

+This software is made using Laravel which used PHP and PHP libraries.
+Below dependencies must be installed.

+- PHP >= 7.2.5
+- BCMath PHP Extension
+- Ctype PHP Extension
+- Fileinfo PHP extension
+- JSON PHP Extension
+- Mbstring PHP Extension
+- OpenSSL PHP Extension
+- PDO PHP Extension
+- Tokenizer PHP Extension
+- XML PHP Extension

+For database MySQL database is used.
+Please install MySQL for database.

+- MySQL

 ## Installation

 Installation script is available with this package.
 You just need to run the script and installation will be completed.

 Please run below script in Ubuntu 20 or higher.
-If you are using any other operating system than ubuntu 20 then please modify the bash script accordingly.
+If you are using any other operating system then please modify the bash script accordingly.

 `bash app-install.sh`